What is Counselling and Psychotherapy?

 In a typical counselling session I meet with a client and explore any difficulties or worries they may be experiencing in a neutral, supportive, reflective environment.
-Each session lasts 60 minutes and in general, I meet with my individual clients at the same time on a weekly basis.
+Each session lasts 60 minutes and in general, I meet with my individual clients on a weekly basis.
 Couple counselling sessions take place fortnightly.
-Helpful information for all new clients seeking counselling in Hastings can be found here.
+Helpful information for all new clients can be found here.

 What’s the difference between Counselling and Psychotherapy?